Who Pays Compensation For Florida Car Wrecks?

 If you've been involved in a car accident in Florida, you may be looking at substantial costs.
 Between medical bills, lost wages, damage to your vehicle and other expenses, the cost of even a seemingly minor wreck can be tens or even hundreds of thousands of dollars.
 And getting full and fair compensation for those costs can be difficult because Florida's laws are so complex.

-That's why the Law Office of Scott M. Miller, P.A. prepared this brief guide to car accident compensation in Florida.
+That's why the Law Offices of Scott M. Miller, P.A. prepared this brief guide to car accident compensation in Florida.
 If you've been hurt in a wreck and don't know how to move forward, we'd be more than happy to meet with you and break down your options.

 Florida's "no-fault" laws can be confusing.
 We can help.